-Valley Torah High School Girls' Division serves 90 students in grades 9-12, is a member of the Prizmah: Center for Jewish Day Schools.
+Valley Torah High School Girls' Division in Valley Village, CA, serves 90 students in grades 9 through 12 within a city–based, all–girls Jewish day school program.

 - Grades: 9-12